 • Invitations to attend recruitment and networking events

-• Access to in-demand training used by hospitals through the CITI program
+• Access to in-demand clinical research training used by hospitals through the CITI program

 Program Eligibility